dtheo91/kafka_challenge/README.md

 You can also check the Logs in the Jupyterlab to see the data being processed and saved to the Database.

+To get an intuition for my thought process, you can check the following Presentation:

+- Presentation.pptx

 ## Stopping the project

 1. Open a terminal and navigate to the root of the project